eligrey/fragment-directives/README.md

 ### Privacy

 Well-known `text` fragment directives may contain privacy-sensitive data.
-These directive are often used by search engines to auto-scroll visitors directly to content relevant to their search query.
+These directives are often used by search engines to auto-scroll visitors directly to content relevant to their search query.

 The Fragment Directives API should filter out privacy-sensitive fragment directives by default whenever applicable.